AppImage/docs.appimage.org/source/packaging-guide/appimage-creation-tools/pkg2appimage.rst

 .. note::

     In the future, similar shortcuts for other types of personal repositories, such as projects on openSUSE build service, could also be included in the :code:`.yml` file definition.
-Proposals for this are welcome if the proposer also implements support for this in the `pkg2appimage`_ script.
+Proposals for this are welcome if the proposer also implements support for this in the `pkg2appimage script <https://github.com/AppImageCommunity/pkg2appimage/blob/master/pkg2appimage>`_.

 Using local deb files